MaterializeInc/materialize/doc/developer/design/2024_10_08_expression_cache.md

        `ExpressionCache::get_durable_expression`.
     b.
 Else generate the optimized expressions and insert the expressions via `ExpressionCache::insert_expression`.
 3. If in read-write mode, call `ExpressionCache::remove_deploy_generation` to remove the previous deploy generation.

 ### DDL - Create

 1. Execute catalog transaction.
 2. Update cache via `ExpressionCache::insert_expression`.

 ### DDL - Drop
 1. Execute catalog transaction.
 2. Invalidate cache entries via `ExpressionCache::invalidate_entries`.
 3. Re-compute and repopulate cache entries that depended on dropped entries via `ExpressionCache::insert_expression`.

 ### File System Implementation

-One potential implementation is via the filesystem of an attached durable storage to environmentd.
+One potential implementation is via the filesystem of an attached durable storage to `environmentd`.
 Each cache entry would be saved as a file of the format `/path/to/cache/<deploy_generation>/<global_id>/<expression_type>`.